stitchdata/docs/_account-security/security/stitch-security.md

       - Stitch’s servers are hosted in Amazon Web Services (AWS), which provides assurances for their physical and virtualized computing environments including SOC 1, 2, and 3, and ISO/IEC 27001.
 The servers used to process replicated data for your account will be located in the AWS region associated with your [Stitch data pipeline region]({{ link.security.supported-operating-regions | prepend: site.baseurl }}).
       - Stitch operates within an Amazon Virtual Private Cloud (VPC), with subnets segregated by security level, and firewalls configured to restrict network access.
       - Stitch regularly performs automated vulnerability scans and installs security updates and patches.
-      - Stitch’s application and environment is regularly audited by third-party security professionals conducting specialized penetration tests.
+      - Stitch’s application and environment are protected by dedicated firewall services to prevent unauthorized access and regularly audited by third-party security professionals conducting specialized penetration tests.

   - title: "Data access policies"
     anchor: "stitch-access"